You are here

 Information about the Direct Loan application process will be provided to students when the student is issued an award letter by the Financial Aid Office.

-Borrowers are required to complete an Exit Interview when they leave the college or drop below half-time.
+Borrowers are required to complete an Exit Interview when they leave the university or drop below half-time.
 The Financial Aid Office will send information about this process when a student is no longer attending at least half-time.

 Federal Direct Grad PLUS